basecamp/kamal-site/docs/configuration/builder-examples.md

   uses: crazy-max/ghaction-github-runtime@v3
 ```

-When setup correctly you should see the cache entry/entries on the GHA workflow actions cache section.
+When set up correctly, you should see the cache entry/entries on the GHA workflow actions cache section.

-For further insights into build cache optimization, check out documentation on Docker's official website: https://docs.docker.com/build/cache/.
+For further insights into build cache optimization, check out the documentation on Docker's official website: https://docs.docker.com/build/cache/.

 ## [Using build secrets for new images](#using-build-secrets-for-new-images)